top of page

 Now that we discussed the fundamentals of fat, let’s talk about how our bodies use it for stored energy, and how it is released from the body!

-When you are not eating, whether active or at rest, your body must draw on its internal energy stores of complex carbohydrates, fat, and proteins to provide your body with the energy it needs to do all the things it needs to do to keep you alive!
-Important activities like breathing, keep your heart pumping, digesting, or providing energy for that run you enjoy.
+When you are not eating, whether active or at rest, your body must draw on its internal energy stores of complex carbohydrates, fat and protein to provide your body with the energy it needs to keep you alive.
+This includes things like breathing, keeping your heart pumping, digesting and providing energy for that run you enjoy.

-Most of the cells in your body use glucose along with amino acids (the building blocks of protein) and fats for energy.
+Most of the cells in your body use glucose, along with amino acids (the building blocks of protein) and fat for energy.
 However, glucose is the main source of fuel for your brain.
 Nerve cells and chemical messengers located there need it to help them process information, and having access to glucose is very important for overall brain function.
 Your brain uses about 60% of the glucose that our bodies use.
 However, glucose does not always have to come immediately from foods and beverages.
 Glucose is also generated by the body to ensure that we always have the amount that is needed.
-One way that this is achieved, is by breaking down something called glycogen, in order to free up the glucose it contains.
+One way that this is achieved is by breaking down something called glycogen to free up the glucose it contains.

 The body can also produce glucose through a process called gluconeogenesis.
-This process occurs when the body (mainly the liver, then kidneys and to a less extent the small intestine) makes glucose from non-carbohydrate sources which include lactate (what our bodies produce during exercise), glycerol (is produced when fats are digested, can be used for energy or stored in adipose tissue) and amino acids.
+This process occurs when the body (mainly the liver, then kidneys and, to a lesser extent, the small intestine) makes glucose from non-carbohydrate sources, which include lactate (what our bodies produce during exercise), glycerol (is produced when fats are digested and can be used for energy or stored in adipose tissue) and amino acids.

-One very important consideration though, is that skeletal muscle (composed of amino acids) can be used as a source when generating glucose through the pathway of gluconeogenesis.
-This can lead to muscle wasting and loss over time which can have a major impact on the body!
+One very important consideration is that skeletal muscle (composed of amino acids) can be used as a source when generating glucose through the pathway of gluconeogenesis.
+This can lead to muscle wasting and loss over time which can have a major impact on the body.

 The body disposes of fat through a series of very complex metabolic pathways.
-For those of you that are interested in the biochemistry behind each of these processes, these videos are a great way to understand the different pathways of fat metabolism described simply above:
+For those of you who are interested in the biochemistry behind each of these processes, these videos are a great way to understand the different pathways of fat metabolism described simply above.

 As the body begins to draw on our fat stores for energy, although the number of fat cells remains the same, each fat cell simply gets smaller.